eflanili7881/AdobeRepackerAndInstallerScript/README.md

   - With my recent researches, it will now possible to install repacked assets.
 I will write a script in a near future.
 More information on https://github.com/eflanili7881/AdobeRepackerAndInstallerScript/blob/RIBS-mac-patchedbins/README.md

 # CAUTION!
 Please, don't use this script for piracy things.
 I wrote this script for who wants to store RIBS-based Adobe application installers with unpacked assets for various reasons.
-My reason was maximize deduplication ratings on my Windows Server Storage Spaces storage to store more programs.
+My reason was maximize deduplication ratings on my Windows Server Storage Spaces storage to store more programs, especially Adobe programs that has macOS and Windows versions.
+Because slightest compression and boom, dedup savings are almost gone.
 That's why I wrote this script.
 I will improve this script day by day.

 ## Credits
 - Mentioned on https://github.com/eflanili7881/AdobeRepackerAndInstallerScript/blob/main/README.md#credits